sclavijosuero/wick-a11y/README.md

 # wick-a11y

 wick-a11y is a Cypress plugin designed for performing configurable accessibility tests using AXE.
-Leveraging both cypress-axe and axe-core, this plugin ensures your web applications meet accessibility standards by detecting violations and providing detailed reports.
+Leveraging both cypress-axe and axe-core®, this plugin ensures your web applications meet accessibility standards by detecting violations and providing detailed reports.

 With wick-a11y, you can easily incorporate accessibility checks into your End-to-End tests, logging detailed information in the Cypress log and generating HTML documents with screenshots of each violation for easier identification and resolution of accessibility issues.